 \subsection{Learning to Focus}

-First, we constructed a synthetic (Gaussian blob) classification data set of two classes and 20 dimensions.
-Then we sampled 20 more Gaussian random input columns of normal distribution $N(0,1.0)$ and added to the left side or both sides of the data to form two separate data sets of 40-dimensions.
-Then, each data column was normalized for zero-mean and unit variance.
+First, a synthetic (Gaussian blob) classification data set of two classes and 20 dimensions was constructed.
+Then 20 additional Gaussian random input columns of normal distribution $N(0,1.0)$ were sampled and added to the left side or both sides of the data to form two separate data sets of 40 dimensions.
+Next, each data column was normalized for zero-mean and unit variance.

-We constructed a single hidden layer network of neurons with four hidden focusing neurons (2 outputs), rectified linear activations, and batch normalization.
+A single hidden layer network with four hidden focusing neurons, 2 output neurons, rectified linear activations, and batch normalization was constructed.
 For the focusing layer, all $\sigma$s were initialized to 0.08.
-For the left-noised case, we initialized $\mu$s in the center with a small random margin; for the sides-noised data set, we spread $\mu$s to cover the input space ($[0.2-0.8]$).
+For the left-noised case, $\mu$s were initialized in the center with a small random margin; for the sides-noised data set, $\mu$s were initially spread out over the input space ($[0.2-0.8]$).
 The focusing neurons' weights $w$ and $\mu$ used a learning rate of $\eta_{\mu,w}=1e-3$, whereas the apertures $\sigma$ used a lower rate of $\eta_\sigma=\eta_{\mu}*0.1$ to train the network with stochastic gradient descent with momentum (0.9) for 250 epochs with a batch size of 128.
-Figures~\ref{fig:focus_change}a and \ref{fig:focus_change}b show the initial foci and learned foci after 250 epochs for the sides-noise and left-noise data sets respectively.
-In the former, since the informative features were in the center, the foci moved towards the center.
-In the latter, the features were on the right, the foci moved to the right.
+Figures~\ref{fig:focus_change}a and \ref{fig:focus_change}b show the initial foci and learned foci after 250 epochs for the sides- and left-noised data sets respectively.
+In the former, since the informative features were in the center, the foci moved in this direction.
+In the latter, the features were on the right, and the foci accordingly shifted rightwards.

-We observed that in both cases most foci migrated towards informative inputs.
-Most of the neurons were enlarged, except the one that stayed relatively close to the center in the left noise case.
-The apertures were enlarged because only four focusing neurons were required to partition the whole input field.
-However, one must note that focus parameters affect the received signal magnitude.
-Figure~\ref{fig:focus_change}c shows the change of the foci parameters (for the left-added noise) during the training epochs.
-We were able to observe a stable convergence of the two parameters.
+In both cases, most foci were enlarged and migrated towards informative inputs.
+The apertures were enlarged because only four focusing neurons were used to partition the whole input field.
+Figure~\ref{fig:focus_change}c shows the changes in foci parameters for the left-noised data set during the training epochs.